 3. Show, Don’t Tell

 Show your reaction to the situations you describe in your essay, don’t just tell about them.
 Do what you can to make your reader feel it with you.

 On that first hot day, those strangers and I began to run plays they had learned at summer camp.
 “Ed, get in there at left tackle.”
 I stood, bewildered.
 “You do know what a left tackle is, don’t you?”
 Red crept into my face as my teammates began to laugh.
 Tears fell beneath my helmet as I realized that I was unaware of basic football terms and impossibly overweight.

 4. Less Is More

-Choose a narrow subject that you know well and succinctly write about it.
-While you do want to provide specific details in your college application essay, you also don’t want to go so in-depth that your reader can’t wait for your essay to be done.
-Keep it simple and remember that less is more.
+Choose a subject that you know well and write succinctly about it—the fewer words the better.
+Brevity equals clariy.
+Further, you may not exceed the essay’s word limit.
+While you do want to provide specific details in your college application essay, avoid repetition.
+Every word matters.
+Keep it simple—less is more.